 I hope you enjoy this recipe as much as I do!

 If you make this recipe, let me know in the comments below or snap a photo and tag me @isabeleatsblog on Instagram.
 I’d love to see what you cook!

-Made with simple and fresh ingredients, this Parsley Cilantro Chimichurri Sauce is bright, tangy and flavorful.
+Made with simple and fresh ingredients, this Mexican Cilantro Chimichurri Sauce is bright, tangy and flavorful.
 It's ready in under 10 minutes and requires only one tool: a blender!

 - 3/4 cup extra virgin olive oil